buildarr/buildarr/README.md

 ## Plugins

 Buildarr supports external plugins to allow additional applications to be supported.
-To allow for rapid development of both the plugin and the API, however, the one currently existing plugin, `buildarr-sonarr`, is vendored in as `buildarr.plugins.sonarr`.

 At the time of this release the following plugins are available:

-* `buildarr-sonarr` - [Sonarr](https://sonarr.tv) PVR for TV shows (V3 only for now)
+* [`buildarr-sonarr`](https://buildarr.github.io/plugins/sonarr) - [Sonarr](https://sonarr.tv) PVR for TV shows

-For more information on installing plugins and configuring the vendored plugins, check the [plugin documentation](http://buildarr.github.io/plugins).
+For more information on installing plugins, check the [plugin documentation](http://buildarr.github.io/plugins).

 ## Configuration